-President Michael D Higgins lauded the Society of St Vincent de Paul’s ‘exceptional network of solidarity’ with poorer people at its anniversary event in the Convention Centre Dublin.
-Photograph: Iain White/Fennell Photography
+President Michael D Higgins has praised the work of the Society of St Vincent de Paul which he described as an "exceptional network of solidarity" with poorer people in Ireland.

 Mr Higgins addressed more than 1,000 volunteers for the SVP in the Convention Centre Dublin to mark the 175th anniversary of the society.
 It is one of the largest gatherings of SVP volunteers in the history of the organisation.